ikarus-project/ikarus/docs/website/02_examples/incompressibleRubberBlock.md

 ## Code highlights

-The `struct` named `Solid` is created as an object of `AutoDiffFE`.
+The `struct` named `Solid` is created such that it inherits from `AutoDiffFE`.
 It is constructed as shown below:
 ```cpp
 Solid(const Basis &basis, const typename LocalView::Element &element, double emod, double nu)
     : BaseAD(basis.flat(), element), emod_{emod}, nu_{nu} {